Design & Planning

 UDL is, essentially, about access and choice.
 Instructors provide “students choices in how to recognize, engage with, and report back the information they learned” (Tobin and Behling, p.
 25).
 By providing choices, Universal Design for Learning can create in students a sense of control and ownership of their learning.
 Instructors ask students for evidence of their knowledge and then let them choose how to demonstrate it.
 Below are some simple ways you can incorporate the principles of UDL in your online courses:

-- Include some videos, images, and other media in with your normal text content. (presentation)
+- Include some videos, images, and other media in your normal text content. (presentation)

 - Instead of assigning one article for all students to read, provide a short list of possible articles from which each student can choose one to read. (engagement)

-- Create a screencast overview of your course explaining structure and expectations (presentation and engagement)
+- Create a screencast overview of your course explaining the structure and expectations (presentation and engagement)

 - Consider assigning a project, allowing students the option to submit a presentation or video instead of a written paper (engagement and expression)